raygun101/MarkupKit/README.md

             <UILabel text="Hello, World!"/>
         </LMTableViewCell>
     </LMTableView>

-Note that `LMTableViewCell` instances are self-sizing.
-However, to enable this behavior, the `estimatedRowHeight` property of the table view that contains the cells must be set to a non-zero value. `LMTableView` enables self-sizing cell behavior by default.

 Finally, as discussed earlier, `LMTableViewCell` can also be used as the base class for custom table view cell classes.
 By overriding `initWithStyle:reuseIdentifier:` and specifying the cell view as the document owner, callers can easily create custom table view cells whose content and behavior is expressed in markup rather than in code.